 Figure~\ref{fig:killer-cut} shows, on the left, the average $p_t^\cut$ value, together with its standard deviation (dashed lines), as a function of the number of pileup interactions, $n_\PU$.
 The event sample consists of a superposition of $n_\PU$ zero-bias on one hard dijet event, in 14~TeV proton--proton collisions, all simulated with Pythia~8 (tune 4C)~\cite{Pythia8}.
-The underlying event in the hard event has been switched off, and all particles have been made massless, maintaining their $p_t$, rapidity and azimuth.\footnote{If one keeps the underlying event in the hard event, much of it (about $1\GeV$ for both the area--median approach and the SoftKiller) is subtracted together with the pileup correction, affecting slightly the observed shifts.
+The 4C tune gives reasonable agreement with a wide range of minimum-bias data, as can be seen by consulting MCPlots~\cite{Karneyeu:2013aha}.\footnote{In appendix \ref{sec:tune-dep} we also briefly examine the Pythia~6~\cite{Sjostrand:2006za} Z2 tune~\cite{Field:2011iq}, and find very similar results.} The underlying event in the hard event has been switched off, and all particles have been made massless, maintaining their $p_t$, rapidity and azimuth.\footnote{If one keeps the underlying event in the hard event, much of it (about $1\GeV$ for both the area--median approach and the SoftKiller) is subtracted together with the pileup correction, affecting slightly the observed shifts.
 Keeping massive particles does not affect the SK performance but requires an extra correction for the area--median subtraction~\cite{Soyez:2012hv}.
 We therefore use massless particles for simplicity.} These are our default choices throughout this paper.
 The grid used to determine $p_t^\cut$ has a spacing of $a \simeq 0.4$ and extends up to $|y| < 5$.
 One sees that $p_t^\cut$ remains moderate, below $2\GeV$, even for pileup at the level foreseen for the high-luminosity upgrade of the LHC (HL-LHC), which is expected to reach an average (Poisson-distributed) number of pileup interactions of $\mu \simeq 140$.
 The right-hand plot shows the two sources of bias: the lower (solid) curves, illustrate the bias on the hard jets induced by the loss of genuine hard-event particles below $p_t^\cut$.
 Jet clustering is performed with the anti-$k_t$ jet algorithm~\cite{Cacciari:2008gp} with $R=0.4$, as implemented in a development version of FastJet~3.1~\cite{Cacciari:2005hq,FastJet}.\footnote{For our purposes here, the version that we used is equivalent to the most recent public release, FastJet~3.0.6.} The three line colours correspond to different jet $p_t$ ranges.